 Are we really that simple-minded a species?

-It is absolutely appalling how little society (people from all backgrounds & age groups) presently tends to regard people with brain injuries and urgently needs to be addressed as seriously as poor treatment towards those with other illnesses (that are not as harsh/fatal/life-changing as stroke).
+It is absolutely appalling how little society (people from all backgrounds & age groups) presently tends to regard people with brain injuries (#survivors) & urgently needs to be addressed as seriously as poor treatment towards those with other illnesses (that statistically are not as harsh/fatal/life-changing as stroke).

-Below: As a two-time stroke recipient, surely I am allowed to make jokes about strokes & if you are a shining supporter in my company, you too can make jokes about my 'bloody' strokes (my kind family & mates certainly did from day one when I was on the brink of death!) - the more the merrier actually.
+Below: As a two-time stroke recipient, surely I am allowed to make jokes about strokes & if you are a shining supporter in my company, you too can make jokes about the two 'bloody' strokes (my kind family & mates certainly did from day one when I was a distressed Dory in a hospital's neuro ward on the brink of death!) - the more the merrier actually.
 It helps lift the mood - self-deprecating humour is the Aussie way after all!

 "It was really confusing for me, not understanding why Mum didn't know who I was or what my name was,"